 - SMD (Surface Mount Diodes)

-An LED bulb which uses the SMD technology has a number of small LEDs mounted flat on the surface of the bulb.
+An LED bulb which uses the SMD technology has a number of small LED light bulbs mounted flat on the surface of the bulb.
 This typically results in a wider light beam.
 Current SMDs are designated “5050” (previously “3528”) and the technology continues to develop.
-A typical GU10 LED bulb has 20 SMD LEDs, and produces the equivalent light of a 50W GU10 halogen bulb.
+A typical GU10 LED bulb has 20 SMD LED light bulbs, and produces the equivalent light of a 50W GU10 halogen bulb.

-HPLEDs (High Power LEDs) have seen a significant increase in output as the technology has advanced.
-Looking at the GU10 LED bulb example again, the 3-LED version utilises three 2 watt HPLEDs, and produces the equivalent of 55 watts light output.
-A similar GU10 LED bulb uses three 1 watt HPLEDs, and gives the equivalent illumination of a 45 watt traditional bulb.
+HPLED light bulbs (High Power LED light bulbs) have seen a significant increase in output as the technology has advanced.
+Looking at the GU10 LED bulb example again, the 3-LED version utilises three 2 watt HPLED light bulbs, and produces the equivalent of 55 watts light output.
+A similar GU10 LED bulb uses three 1 watt HPLED light bulbs, and gives the equivalent illumination of a 45 watt traditional bulb.

 The original emphasis for LED bulb development was geared to replacing the GU10 and MR16 halogen bulbs because of their high electricity consumption (50 watts).